Skip to content

 What is the difference between digital printing and offset printing?

 Digital printing uses an inkjet or laser printer to transfer ink or toner onto the paper.
 Offset printing uses a printing plate to transfer the ink onto the paper.
-Digital printing is more cost effective for smaller print runs, whereas offset printing is better for larger print runs.
+Digital printing is more cost-effective for smaller print runs, whereas offset printing is better for larger print runs.

 Which type of printing produces better quality?